JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 ### Cinnamon and the imagination of empire

-Other states were desperate to have cinnamon for themselves.
+Meanwhile, other states were desperate to have cinnamon for themselves.
 This was especially true for Spain and its empire.
 Spain tried – unsuccesfully – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19]
 <param ve-image
 	title="bla bla bla"
 	manifest="https://jcb.lunaimaging.com/luna/servlet/iiif/m/JCBMAPS~1~1~1314~115900932/manifest">